Dynamics of Cross-Platform Attention to Retracted Papers: Data and Methods

+The Altmetric data can be accessed free of charge by researchers from \url{https://www.altmetric.com/research-access/}.
+The Retraction Watch database is available freely from The Center For Scientific Integrity, subject to a standard data use agreement (see details at \url{https://retractionwatch.com/retraction-watch-database-user-guide/}.
+The Microsoft Academic Graph is publicly available at \url{https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/} or \url{https://www.microsoft.com/en-us/research/project/open-academic-graph/}.
+We have uploaded all custom code and data created by us to the public Github repository at \url{https://github.com/haoopeng/retraction_attention/}.
+The data we provide in our repository include unique identifiers for all retracted and control papers, which were used to link these data sources.
+For user privacy reasons, Twitter does not allow sharing the text of tweets.
+To comply with this requirement, we provide IDs for the tweets that we labeled as critical/uncritical.
+Researchers can use these IDs to collect the text and metadata using the Twitter API (\url{https://developer.twitter.com/en/products/twitter-api/academic-research}).

-\begin{addendum} \item[Acknowledgements] We thank \textit{Altmetric.com} and Retraction Watch for sharing the data used in this study.
-The authors thank Annika Weinberg and Berit Ginsberg for labelling uncertain tweets, Danaja Maldeniya for collecting the tweets used in this study, Jordan Braun for copy-editing, and Aparna Ananthasubramaniam, Danaja Maldeniya, and Ed Platt for helpful suggestions and discussion.
+\begin{addendum} \item[Acknowledgements] We thank \textit{Altmetric.com}, Retraction Watch, and Microsoft Academic Graph for providing the data used in this study.
+The authors thank Annika Weinberg, Berit Ginsberg, Henry Dambanemuya, and Rod Abhari for labelling critical tweets, Danaja Maldeniya for collecting the tweets used in this study, Jordan Braun for copy-editing, and Aparna Ananthasubramaniam, Danaja Maldeniya, and Ed Platt for helpful suggestions and discussion.
 This work has been partially funded by NSF CAREER Grant No IIS-1943506 and by the Air Force Office of Scientific Research under award number FA9550-19-1-0029. \item[Author Contributions] H.P., D.M.R., and E.\'A.H. designed the study; H.P. performed the analyses; H.P., D.M.R., and E.\'A.H. wrote the manuscript. \item[Competing Interests] The authors declare no competing interests. \item[Additional Information] Supplemental material is available for this paper. \item[Materials \& Correspondence] Correspondence and requests for materials should be addressed to D.M.R. and E.\'A.H. \end{addendum}